hazae41/network-contracts/README.md

 This works when `value` over time (= the hashrate) is
 - constant (no grow) -> average is constant too -> emission is constant
+- sublinear -> average is sublinear too -> emission is constant
 - linear -> average is linear too -> emission is constant
 - quadratic -> average is quadratic too -> emission is constant
 - cubic -> average is cubic too -> emission is constant